8 family-friendly walks in the New Forest

 Walk to Hurst Castle, Hampshire, UK

-One of our favourite walks on the Solent Way is the first section from Milford-on-Sea.
-This is a fantastic coastal walk for families as there is so much to see and do.
+One of our favourite sections of the Solent Way is the first stretch from Milford-on-Sea.
+This is one of the most enjoyable New Forest Coastal walks for families.

 The walk starts on the shingle spit, which leads to Hurst Castle.
 History lovers will enjoy a stop at this Tudor fortress, built in built in 1544 to protect the entrance to the Solent.
 Hurst Castle now belongs to English Heritage.
 Admission is cheap, so it’s worth a visit.
 If not, you could stop outside for a coffee and look at the lighthouse.